-- Computing platforms - No changes - Model calibration data - Additional training locations were collected over areas of lava rock in the Southwestern US and coastal wetlands in Southern Texas to help the models avoid classifying these areas as developed. - Model predictor data - In order to avoid masking out areas of water that were not present for the majority of the analysis period, for dark pixels only (Sum of NIR and SWIR1 bands <= 0.175), the Temporal Dark Outlier Mask (TDOM) method now utilizes a shorter 3-year time window (One year plus and minus the year of the composite e.g. for a year 2000 composite, the years 1999-2001 would be included in the TDOM statistics) to derive statistics to identify outliers.
+- Computing platforms

+- No changes

+- Model calibration data

+- Additional training locations were collected over areas of lava rock in the Southwestern US and coastal wetlands in Southern Texas to help the models avoid classifying these areas as developed.

+- Model predictor data - In order to avoid masking out areas of water that were not present for the majority of the analysis period, for dark pixels only (Sum of NIR and SWIR1 bands <= 0.175), the Temporal Dark Outlier Mask (TDOM) method now utilizes a shorter 3-year time window (One year plus and minus the year of the composite e.g. for a year 2000 composite, the years 1999-2001 would be included in the TDOM statistics) to derive statistics to identify outliers.
 All other pixels continue to use the statistics from 1985-2020.
-This helps avoid masking areas of water that were not present for most of the analysis period. - Landsat/Sentinel 2 composites were not used directly as predictor variables. - Interpolated values from both LandTrendr and CCDC were included as predictor variables to allow for more complete maps (These areas can be removed by using the QA band described below). - o Landsat thermal data were included as predictor variables in CONUS, but not SEAK. - Modeling (Supervised Classifications) - $\circ \quad \text{No changes} \quad$ - LCMS products - Since change is intended to depict vegetation cover change, change areas are now limited to areas LCMS identifies as vegetated (tree, shrub, or herbaceous) for that year. - Ancillary information on the origin of the annual LCMS product output values are now provided as part of a QA bit layer.
+This helps avoid masking areas of water that were not present for most of the analysis period. - o Landsat/Sentinel 2 composites were not used directly as predictor variables. - Interpolated values from both LandTrendr and CCDC were included as predictor variables to allow for more complete maps (These areas can be removed by using the QA band described below). - Landsat thermal data were included as predictor variables in CONUS, but not SEAK. - Modeling (Supervised Classifications) - No changes - LCMS products - Since change is intended to depict vegetation cover change, change is excluded from any pixel classified water, snow/ice, or barren for all years. - Ancillary information on the origin of the annual LCMS product output values are now provided as part of a QA bit layer.
 This layer includes whether an interpolated value was used to produce the LCMS output, the sensor, and the day of year the value came from. - A postprocessing rule is now applied to land use maps.
 Since heavily treed developed areas are frequently erroneously classified as forest land use, we now require that if a pixel has been classified as developed it cannot subsequently change to forest.
 To avoid inadvertently increasing commission errors in areas that were initially erroneously classified as developed, we limit this ruleset to pixels that are a maximum of two pixels away from a pixel classified as built-up in the Landsat-based Global Human Settlement Layer built-up area grid (GHSL; Corbane et al., 2018) at any of the mapped GHSL years (1975, 1990, 2000, and 2014).